-For the purpose of this Section, "assets" includes property of any description, whether movable or immovable, as may be prescribed by PETRONAS from time-to-time.
-In respect of immovable property, assets include:-
+For the purpose of this Section, "assets" includes property of any description, whether movable or immovable, as may be prescribed by PETRONAS from time to time.
+In respect of immovable property, "assets" include:-

-- i. land, including land occupied under temporary occupation licence; - ii. all types of residence such as houses, flats, apartments and condominiums; and - iii. building, including a shop or portion of a shop, office space or stall.
+- i. land, including land occupied temporarily or with fixed lease term under legally executed lease agreements or land use permits granted by authorised governmental bodies in compliance with the relevant laws of Myanmar; - all types of residence such as houses, flats, apartments and condominiums; and - buildings, including a shop or portion of a shop, office space or stall.

-In respect of movable property, assets include:-
+In respect of movable property, "assets" include:-

-- i. any form of cash wherever deposited or retained; - ii. shares, stocks, debentures, bonds or other securities; - iii. any form of trade, business or commercial licence permits; and - iv. any other movable property, including all types of motor vehicles, jewellery, club memberships, household furniture and sports equipment.
+- i. any form of cash wherever deposited or retained; - ii. shares, stocks, debentures, bonds or other securities: - any form of trade, business or commercial license permits; and - any other movable property, including all types of motor vehicles, jewellery, club memberships, household furniture and sports equipment.